xuexiangjys/XUI/README.md

 > Covers most of the UI components：TextView、Button、EditText、ImageView、Spinner、Picker、Dialog、PopupWindow、ProgressBar、LoadingView、StateLayout、FlowLayout、Switch、Actionbar、TabBar、Banner、GuideView、BadgeView、MarqueeView、WebView、SearchView...etc.
 A series of components and colorful style themes。

+Please read [【wisdom of asking questions】](https://xuexiangjys.blog.csdn.net/article/details/83344235) before raising the issue and strictly follow the [issue template](https://github.com/xuexiangjys/XUI/issues/new/choose) fill in and save everyone's time.

-Before using, please read the [instruction document](https://github.com/xuexiangjys/XUI/wiki) carefully!!!
+Please read the [instruction document](https://github.com/xuexiangjys/XUI/wiki) carefully before use, important things are to be repeated for three time!!！

-Before using, please read the [instruction document](https://github.com/xuexiangjys/XUI/wiki) carefully!!!
+please read the [instruction document](https://github.com/xuexiangjys/XUI/wiki) carefully before use, important things are to be repeated for three time!!！

-Before using, please read the [instruction document](https://github.com/xuexiangjys/XUI/wiki) carefully!!!
+Please read the [instruction document](https://github.com/xuexiangjys/XUI/wiki) carefully before use, important things are to be repeated for three time!!！

 ## About me